-A five-star safety rating bodes well, as do the high levels of safety-related technology fitted to the car
+A five-star safety rating bodes well, as do the high levels of safety-related technology fitted to the Leaf

-This latest Leaf scored a full five stars out of five when tested by the experts at Euro NCAP in 2018, scoring 93 per cent for adult occupation and 86 per cent for child occupant protection.
+The latest Leaf scored a full five stars out of five when tested by the experts at Euro NCAP in 2018, scoring 93 per cent for adult safety and 86 per cent for child occupant protection.

 Similarly, we’re reassured by the large amount of safety-related tech that comes on the car.
 As well as the usual collection of airbags, ABS and ESP, every version also has Intelligent Emergency Braking (which will automatically apply the brakes if it senses a possible impact), Lane Departure Warning and Intelligent Lane Intervention, which will guide you back into lane, if you start to drift out of it.